bogdanpolak/dataset-generator/README.md

 ## Generator usage

-To create a fake dataset developer needs to include unit `Comp.Generator.DataSetCode.pas` in uses section:
+DataSet Generator is used to create a fake in-memory dataset to bypass usage of SQL datasets in a test code.
+This scenario is quite straightforward:

+**Step 1.** Create a new fake factory:

+Find a production dataset which need to be faked and run generator, the easiest way is to call one of its class methods:

 ```pas
 uses
   Comp.Generator.DataSetCode;
 ```

-Finds a production dataset which need to be faked and call any of generator's class methods like `GenerateAndSaveToFile`:

 ```pas
 begin
   aDataSet := fDataSetFactory.ConstructSelectDataset(